widged/gb-elm-language/en/intro/02-module system.md

 Functions and values within a module might depend on functionalities stored in other modules.

-Elm gives access to a number of basic types and most used functions by default.
+Elm gives access to a number of ‘basics’ commands.
+This is a collection of basic types, type classes, functions and other values that are indispensible in many programming tasks.
 For instance, accessors like fst or head.
 All of the arithmetic operators like `(+)` and the cons `(::)` operator of the List module are also exposed by default.
 They are all defined in the  [Basics](http://package.elm-lang.org/packages/elm-lang/core/latest/Basics) package.

 Elm also gives access to a range of modules without explicity imports.
 At the time of writing, it includes, Debug, List, Maybe and Result, Program, Cmd, and Sub.
 You can check the full list of [default imports](http://package.elm-lang.org/packages/elm-lang/core/latest/#default-imports), on the elm-lang website.